nnao45/ztl/README.md

 # ztl
-zsh with tmux logging some command.
+zsh with tmux logging while some command doing.

 ## Demo